-A number of LSSs are utilizing an online platform to provide gang awareness training to staff.
+Several LEAs are utilizing an online platform to provide gang awareness training to staff.
 Beginning in the 2017-2018 school year, Montgomery County incorporated training on gang awareness into the online compliance training that is mandatory for all employees.
-This training, which is mandated each year, was revised during this reporting period to be more interactive and engaging, and includes guidance regarding warning signs (behavioral, social, and physical), required prevention and intervention strategies, information as to why students join gangs, and factors that increase the risk of participation in gang activity.
-The training also includes links to in-school and community resources.
+This training, which is mandated each year, was revised during this reporting period to be more interactive and engaging, and includes guidance regarding warning signs (behavioral, social, and physical), required prevention and interventiostrategies, information as to why students join gangs, and factors that increase the risk of participation in gang activity.
+The training also includes links to inschool and community resources.
 Dorchester, Frederick, Garrett, St. Mary's, and Talbot Counties also report that online platforms are being utilized to promote gang awareness among staff.
+Frederick County reports that their policies have been effective in terms ofeducating parents and guardians on "look-fors" regarding gang related behaviors.
+Federick County has also educated administrators on "look-fors", how to intervene, and theimportance of connecting with law enforcement.

-All local school systems have a mechanism through which communities can report alleged gang activity and receive information regarding how investigation procedures will be conducted by appropriate staff members.
-Baltimore City Schools includes a gang-related incident reporting form within its code of conduct.
-In Howard County, students, staff, and parents are encouraged to report any gang-related activity to an administrator, who is then required to complete a gang-related incident reporting form.
-There are posters in every school prohibiting gang activity and encouraging the reporting of any gang-related activity.
-All LSSs utilize the MSDE Bullying, Harassment, or Intimidation Reporting Form, which includes "gang-related" and "gang recruitment" as categories of bullying, harassment, or intimidation.
+All LEAshave a mechanism through which communities can report alleged gang activity and receive information regarding how investigation procedures will be conducted by appropriate staff members.
+Baltimore City Schools includes a gangelated incident reporting form within its code of conduct.
+In Howard County, students, staff, and parents are encouraged to report any gag-related activity to an administrator, who is then required to complete a gangrelated incident reporting form.
+There are posters in every school prohibiting gang activity and encouraging the reporting of any gangelated activity.
+All LEAs utilize the MSDE Bullying, Harassment, or Intimidation Reporting Form, which includes "gangelated" and "gang recruitment" as categories of bullying, harassment, or intimidation.
 The form may also be used to report gang-related concerns.

-The MSDE and the Maryland Center for School Safety (MCSS) meets regularly with Directors of Student Services and School Safety Supervisors to provide technical assistance on gang policies, awareness, prevention, and a host of other school safetyrelated topics.
-The MSDE and the MCSS has invited guest speakers and local and national experts to lend their expertise and provide additional assistance to LSSs.
+The MSDE and the Maryland Center for School Safety (MCSS) meets regularly with Directors of Student Services, School Safety Supervisors and behavioral health coordinators to provide technical assistance on gang policies, awareness, prevention, and a host of other school feety related topics.
+The MSDE and the MCSS have invited guest speakers and local and national experts to lend their expertise and provide additional assistance to LEAs.